elythi0n/centrifuge-server-php/README.md

-# Centrifuge SDK for the Centrifuge API
+# PHP server SDK for communicating with Centrifugo server HTTP API.

-This is an unofficial Centrifuge PHP SDK.
+This is an unofficial Centrifuge PHP **server** SDK.
 More information on the [official documentation page](https://centrifugal.dev/docs/server/server_api#http-api).

 ## Requirements